 In 1923-24 the Kyoto publisher Satô Shôtarô commissioned Kanpô to design actor prints, and some of these are

-among the most successful in the 'shin hanga' style.
+among the most successful in the shin hanga (neo-ukiyo-e) style.
 The figure below left depicts the actor Kataoka Gadô (1882-1946; he changed

 his name to Nizaemon XII in 1936) performing the role of Miyuki in the play Shôutsushi asagao nikki ("Recreating the True

 Diary of Morning Glory").
-The print bears the seal of the publisher (Satô Shô han), who issued the print in 200
+The print bears the seal of the publisher (Satô Shô han), who issued the design in a first edition of 200

 Kanpô's design is a poignant portrayal of the blind Miyuki as she adjusts the plectra on her fingers while preparing to play for

 Asojirô.
 Her form is set against a silver mica ground and the palette is made up primarily of shades of blue and purple.
 Her long slim

 fingers are shown in a delicate gesture consistent with her fragile emotional state.
 The drawing of the closed eyes is derived from traditional

 ukiyo-e depictions of zatô (blind masseurs and musicians) and effectively suggests Miyuki's blindness [see the figure on the right].
 Kanpô's drawing also suggests with expressive subtlety the two-fold nature of the onnagata ("woman's manner," that is, the male actor of female kabuki roles), who possessed both "female likeness" (onnarashisa)